“Oh, you live in Queens? So not in the city city, not really.”

 5. Jen Kirkman's I'm Gonna Die Alone (And I Feel Fine)

 Jen Kirkman is the first female comedian whose style I really vibe with.
 I have to venture into more female comedians, but some of the mainstream ones I have watched (including Amy Schumer and Sarah Silverman) just don't strike the comedy chord in my bones.
 Kirkman's style reminds me of the fictional Marvelous Mrs. Maisel from the Amazon series of that name.
-She can be brash at times but on the whole she is clever, relatable, and you really get the sense that she's truly being herself through her comedy.
+She can be crude at times but on the whole she is clever, relatable, and you really get the sense that she's truly being herself through her comedy.

 6. Trevor Noah's Afraid of the Dark